dipeshm01/NederlandseTaal/knm/Nederland-2.md

   You can ask what someone would like to have.
 At the party you eat cake.
 Are you not invited?
 Then you can send a card tocongratulate.
 >

+#### Huwelijk

+Gaan twee mensen trouwen?
+Dan sturen ze een trouwkaart.
+Ze vertellen waar en wanneer ze gaan trouwen.
+Familie en goede vrienden mogen vaak de hele dag komen.
+Op de receptie komen nog meer mensen, zoals buren en collega's.
+Je feliciteert de bruid en de bruidegom en je geeft een cadeau.
+Daarna kun je met andere gasten praten.
+Soms kun je ook dansen.
+Als twee mensen lang getrouwd zijn, geven ze vaak ook een feest.
+Bijvoorbeeld als ze 25, 40 of 50 jaar getrouwd zijn.
+>
+  Are two people getting married?
+Then they send a wedding card.
+  They tell where and when they are going to get married.
+  Family and close friends are often allowed to come all day.
+  More people, such as neighbors and colleagues, come to the reception.
+  You congratulate the bride and groom and you give a present.
+  Then you can talk to other guests.
+  Sometimes you can also dance.
+  When two people have been married for a long time, they often throw a party too.
+  For example if they have been married for 25, 40 or 50 years.

 ### Vrije Tijd
 - Veel mensen doen in hun vrije tijd dingen samen met anderen.
   Ze doen dat in een club of een vereniging.